 Celestial mechanics, which was his body of work, presented to the world a synopsis as well as an expansion of the ideas that had been created by his predecessors.
 Laplace, who came to be known as the “French Newton”, is often credited with being the person who first developed the Bayesian interpretation of probability.
 In Bayesian probability, probability is not understood as the frequency or propensity of some phenomenon, but rather as a reasonable expectation based on available evidence.

 The French scientist has been praised for his discovery of the Laplace transform, an integral transform that converts a function of a real variable to a function of a complex variable.
 A renowned figure in classical mechanics, Laplace worked on the Laplace equation, a second-order partial differential equation.

 Did you know: The Laplacian differential operator was named after Pierre-Simon Laplace?

-The revolution of the various disciples of science couldn’t be achieved without the effort and results of these great French scientists.
-It can safely be concluded that most of the major strides made by scientists today is due to the foundation laid by these 10 Greatest French scientists of all time.
+The revolution of the various disciplines of science couldn’t be achieved without the effort and immense contribution of these great French scientists.
+It can safely be concluded that most of the major strides made by scientists today are due to the foundation laid by these 10 greatest French scientists of all time.